Questions to Consider When Starting a Balcony Garden

 and that is how much space do you have and what type of setup do you want?
 Are

-you going to use ground planters or railing planters?
+you going to use outdoor planters that sit on the ground or railing planters that are easily accessible?
 If railing planters do

 next big question is, what is the purpose of the garden?
 This may not be a